The Five Stans of The Silk Road

 Meals Included: Breakfast

-This morning we take the short flight of around two hours to Dushanbe, Tajikistan's enigmatic capital.
+This morning, we'll take a short flight of around two hours to Dushanbe, Tajikistan's enigmatic capital.
 The capital of Tajikistan shares little history with many of its great Silk Road counterparts, with most evidence pointing to the fact Dushanbe was a small village until the turn of the 20th century.
 The city gained prominence when Tajikistan became part of the USSR, with the Soviets establishing the city as a centre for textile production.
-It was then that the city began to grow, and more recently it has reached the end of a 10 year intensive building programme bringing the city into the 21st century.
+It was then that the city began to grow, and more recently it has reached the end of a 10-year intensive building programme bringing the city into the 21st century.

 This afternoon we will explore some of the city's main highlights, starting the tour at the National Archaeological Museum of Tajikistan.
 Here we find its famous Buddha statue and rich collection of archaeological artefacts along with collections of fine art.
 We continue onto the statue of Ismail Samani, the large monument that commemorates the 1,100th anniversary of the Samanid State, which by many is considered to have been the heyday of the Tajik nation when science and arts flourished.
 Time permitting, during the city tour we will have the opportunity to visit the Museum of Antiquities, particularly famous for its murals from Penjikent.
 From there we walk up to Rudaki Park, dedicated to the great Persian poet Rudaki, who also lived during Samanid time in the 9th century AD.